ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

   (rectangle n n))
 ```

-In place of taking a variable name, define takes a function name + some arguments surrounded by parentheses.
+In place of taking a variable name, `define` takes a function name and some arguments surrounded by parentheses.
 Then, a second pair of parentheses contains the actual code to run on execution.
 And here is my little 30px square: